WDSI-TV: WRIP-TV

 By 1976, the station was running mostly Christian programs about twelve hours a day along with some low-budget secular programs such as children's programs (including The New Zoo Revue, Devlin, and Gigantor), outdoor sporting and hunting shows, The Mike Douglas Show, as well as some low budget instructional shows about four hours a day.
 The station was basically profitable by selling thirty- and sixty-minute blocks of time most of the day to local religious broadcasters.

 By 1978, WRIP was running Christian programs (both local and syndicated) for all except a couple of hours a day.
 The station produced and scheduled many hours per day of programs from local churches.
 By 1980, it was running nearly all religious shows (again half local and half syndicated) with an hour or so a day set aside for a couple of secular shows.
 In fall 1981, it began adding additional secular shows in the 3 to 6 p.m. time slot, bringing back Gigantor and Bullwinkle as well as youth-appeal shows such as Super Friends, Little Rascals, McHale's Navy, Make Room For Daddy, The Brady Bunch, and Leave It to Beaver, among others.
 Weekends, the station added shows like The Hardy Boys, Those Amazing Animals, America's Top 10, and others.
 In winter 1982, the station expanded secular programming to the 2 to 8 p.m. weekday timeslots as well as the 11 p.m. to 1 a.m. time slot.
 Shows added included off network dramas such as Kojak, Star Trek; sitcoms such as I Love Lucy, and The Munsters along with some movies.
 The station was about half religious and half secular.
 That summer, the station added a prime time movie and was secular from about 1 p.m. to 1 a.m.
-That fall, more cartoons such as Scooby-Doo, Bugs Bunny and The Flintstones were added along with some more movies and by now the station was two-thirds secular and one-third religious.
+That fall, more cartoons such as Scooby-Doo, Bugs Bunny and The Flintstones were added along with some more movies, and by then the station was two-thirds secular and one-third religious.
 For the first time since the mid-1970s, the station was secular a few hours a day on Sundays as well.